Sample Page

 Setting and characters

 Magical Starsign takes place in the fantasy world of the Baklava solar system, a planetary system composed of six planets that orbit a sun.
 The five closest planets to the sun each represent a different magical attribute, also known as a starsign, and host vastly different landscapes and civilizations: Razen (fire), Gren (wood), Puffoon (wind), Cassia (water), and Erd (earth).
-The sixth and most remote planet, Kovomaka, is home to Kovomaka Kingdom and Will-o’-Wisp Academy, a school headed by Principal Biscotti where aspiring sorcerers are taught magic.
+These five planets fall under the jurisdiction of King Suspiro, who is based in the city of Bena Rikashi on Puffoon.
+Bena Rikashi is also where the Baklava system’s law enforcement agency, the Space Police, is headquartered.
+Within the sun, there are the planets Nova (light) and Shadra (darkness), which reside in parallel dimensions and alternate in a cycle akin to day and night.

 Plot

 In the game’s epilogue, Pico drops out of Will-o’-Wisp in his eighth year to explore the galaxy, while Sorbet graduates with honors and enlists in the Space Police.
-Mokka allows Lassi to reassemble him into a rocket, which she lends to the protagonist after detecting a signal in the far reaches of space, and Chai sneaks inside Mokka before takeoff.
+Mokka allows Lassi to reassemble him into a prototype rocket, which she lends to the protagonist after detecting a signal in the far reaches of space, and Chai sneaks inside Mokka before takeoff.

 Reception